 Get exclusive member benefits & effect social change.
 Join Today

 Plant fertilizers can poison people and pets if they are inhaled or accidentally ingested.
 Touching the fertilizer may cause skin irritation, and ingesting it may be poisonous.
-The ingredients that cause the poisoning are nitrates.
+Nitrates are the ingredients that cause the poisoning.

-According to the Environmental Protection Agency, nitrates are a form of nitrogen that plants can easily absorb.
+Nitrates are a form of nitrogen that plants can easily absorb.
 Nitrogen is essential for plant growth, but it can be very dangerous when present at high levels in humans.
-Within our bodies, nitrates lower the ability of the red blood cells to carry and deliver oxygen (EPA, 2012).
+Within our bodies, nitrates lower the ability of the red blood cells to carry and deliver oxygen.

-If you believe you have been poisoned by plant food, you should call the national poison control center immediately.
-The number is (800)-222-1222.
+If you believe you have been poisoned by plant food, you should call the National Poison Control Centers hotline immediately.
+The emergency number is (800) 222-1222.
 You should also seek medical help.
 When the paramedics arrive, be sure to tell them:

 If the plant fertilizer is in your eyes or on your skin, flush thoroughly with water for at least 15 minutes.

-If you ingested the substance, do not induce vomiting unless the poison control center says that you should.
+If you ingested the substance, do not induce vomiting unless the poison control center tells you to.
 You should drink water or milk, unless the poison control center advises against it.
-Don’t drink anything if you are vomiting.
-This could lead to choking or drowning.
-The same guidelines apply if you are providing care to a poisoning victim who is vomiting or unconscious.
+Don’t drink anything if you are vomiting as this could lead to choking or drowning.
+The same guidelines apply if you are providing care to a victim who is vomiting or unconscious.

 The poison control center may advise you to go to the hospital.
 Once there, the staff will assess the severity of your poisoning.

-They may run tests to check for methemoglobinemia.
-In this condition, the nitrate binds to the hemogoblin in your blood.
-Normally, hemogoblin is the compound that allows the blood cells to carry oxygen throughout your body.
+Your doctor may run tests to check for methemoglobinemia.
+In this condition, the nitrate binds to the hemoglobin in your blood.
+Normally, hemoglobin is the compound that allows the blood cells to carry oxygen throughout your body.
 When you have methemoglobinemia, your blood cannot adequately circulate oxygen, causing a bluish tint in the oxygen-starved areas.
-Since methemoglobinema is more common in infants, it is sometimes called “blue-baby syndrome.”
+Since methemoglobinema is more common in infants, it is sometimes called "blue-baby syndrome."